Looking for an employer of record in Italy? Here’s what you need to know

 Remuneration frequency

 Salaries are paid monthly.
-Most employers issue payment by the 27th of each month, although this can vary slightly depending on internal company policy and collective agreements.
+Although payment dates vary slightly depending on internal company policy and collective agreements.

 Probation period